YOURLS/YOURLS/CONTRIBUTING.md

 ## Bug report

-A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful - thank you!
 Good bug reports are also quite rare.
 To help and raise the bug report quality, you must read the wiki document about [Bug Reports](https://github.com/YOURLS/YOURLS/wiki/Bug-Report)